ravikumar-143/LoanEligibilityPrediction/README.md

--> First open colab Notebook or Jupiyter notebook ->Download the dataset and import it in colabNotebook or JupiyterNotebook ->In this Used to algorithms 1) DecisionTree and 2) Navie_Bayes algorithm ->Preprocessing the data like handling missing values and filling it , like 'isnull' and 'fillnull ->By this is any missing values then we can see after select a algorithm to perform operations ->use 'iloc' for cetain rows which we like and it display's as 0's and 1's ->finally if 1 then eligible for Loan and 0 is Not eligible for Loan
+-> First open colab Notebook or Jupiyter notebook ->write code and execute each and every line to better understand.
+->Download the dataset and import it in colabNotebook or JupiyterNotebook ->In this Used to algorithms 1) DecisionTree and 2) Navie_Bayes algorithm ->Preprocessing the data like handling missing values and filling it , like 'isnull' and 'fillnull ->By this is any missing values then we can see after select a algorithm to perform operations ->use 'iloc' for cetain rows which we like and it display's as 0's and 1's ->finally if 1 then eligible for Loan and 0 is Not eligible for Loan.